Chiang Saen and Doi Lang: 10-14 October 2012

 Lineated Barbet 3 Long-tailed Broadbill 2

-Freckle-breasted Woodpecker 1 Large Cuckooshrike 12
+Freckle-breasted Woodpecker 1 Oriental Cuckooshrike 12

 Common Iora 4 Black-winged Cuckooshrike 2